 Legal aid may be available for an occupation order application, depending on the applicant’s financial circumstances and the strength of their case.
 Legal aid can cover the costs of legal representation and advice.

 An occupation order can provide much-needed protection for victims of emotional abuse in the UK.
-By legally enforcing boundaries and restricting the abuser’s access to the victim’s property, an occupation order can help to break the cycle of abuse and provide a safe space for the victim.
-It is important to seek legal advice and support if you are experiencing emotional abuse, and to take action to protect yourself and any children involved.
+By legally enforcing boundaries and restricting the abuser’s access to the victim’s property, an occupation order can help break the cycle of abuse and provide a safe space for the victim.
+It is important to seek legal advice and support if you are experiencing emotional abuse and to take action to protect yourself and any children involved.